-Certificate of Acceptance - Definition
+Certificate of Acceptance - Explained

 If you still have questions or prefer to get help directly from an agent, please submit a request.